MicrosoftDocs/visualfsharpdocs/docs/conceptual/operators.seq['t]-function-[fsharp].md

 The input sequence.

+## Return Value

-**The result sequence.**
+The result sequence.

 ## Remarks
-This function is named **CreateSequence** in compiled assemblies.
+This function is named `CreateSequence` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0, 4.0, Portable, Portable

 ## See Also
 [Core.Operators Module &#40;F&#35;&#41;](Core.Operators-Module-%5BFSharp%5D.md)

 [Microsoft.FSharp.Core Namespace &#40;F&#35;&#41;](Microsoft.FSharp.Core-Namespace-%5BFSharp%5D.md)